coostax/addon-wallabag/wallabag/DOCS.md

 ### Option: `anyone_can_register`

-Set to true to enable public registration.
+Set to _true_ to enable public registration.
 Default is false

 **Note**: _Setting this to true will allow anyone with access to your site to register an account_

 ### Option: `fosuser_confirmation`

-Set to true to send a confirmation by email for each registration.
-Default is true
+Set to _true_ to send a confirmation by email for each registration.
+Default is _false_

 ## Registering and managing users